Tristão da Cunha

-Tristão da Cunha (sometimes misspelled Tristão d'Acunha; /pt/; c.
+Tristão da Cunha (sometimes misspelled d'Acunha; /pt/; c.
 1460 – c.
 1540) was a Portuguese explorer and naval commander.
 In 1514, he served as ambassador from King Manuel I of Portugal to Pope Leo X, leading a luxurious embassy presenting in Rome the new conquests of Portugal.
-He later became a member of the Portuguese privy council.
+He later became a member of the Portuguese Privy Council.

 Italian Wars

 Da Cunha was born in Portugal, c.
 1460.
-He served in the Third Italian War under Castilian general Gonzalo Fernández de Córdoba, participating in the Battle of Cerignola and being entasked with hosting the funeral of the fallen French general, Louis d'Armagnac, Duke of Nemours.
+He served in the Third Italian War under Castilian general Gonzalo Fernández de Córdoba, participating in the Battle of Cerignola and being tasked with hosting the funeral of the fallen French general, Louis d'Armagnac, Duke of Nemours.
 He was also in command of Roca Guillerma, between Gaeta and Salerno, where he was briefly captured by the French army in a betrayal of the local nobility.
 Da Cunha was later freed.
-After returning to Portugal, he was nominated as first viceroy of Portuguese India in 1504, but could not take up this post owing to a temporary blindness.
+After returning to Portugal, he was nominated as the first viceroy of Portuguese India in 1504, but could not take up this post owing to a temporary blindness.

 1506 voyage

-In 1506 he was appointed commander of a fleet of 15 ships sent to the east coast of Africa and off India.
+In 1506, he was appointed commander of a fleet of 15 ships sent to the east coast of Africa and off India.
 His cousin, Afonso de Albuquerque, was in charge of a squadron of five vessels in this fleet that subsequently detached.
 Their mission was to conquer Socotra Island and build a fortress there, hoping to close the trade in the Red Sea.
 They sailed together until they reached Mozambique.
 In the Mozambique Channel they found his friend Captain João da Nova stranded while returning from India.
 They rescued him and the ship Flor de la mar, both joining the fleet.
 After a series of successful attacks on Arab cities on the east coast of Africa, they headed to Socotra.